Block-Farms/Chainlink-Public-Jobs/Arbitrum-Mainnet/Get x2 Uint256/README.md

 ```
 Oracle Fee: 0.15 [LINK](https://arbiscan.io/address/0xf97f4df75117a78c1A5a0DBb814Af92458539FB4)

-NOTE: Chainlink oracles operating on Arbitrum Mainnet, must be paid in the erc677 LINK token, not the erc20 LINK token.
-To swap between the two LINK tokens: use the official Chainlink Platform: [Pegswap](https://pegswap.chain.link/)
+NOTE: Chainlink oracles operating on Arbitrum Mainnet, must be paid in the ERC20 LINK token.
+To swap between Ethereum and Arbitrum networks: use the [Arbitrum Bridge](https://bridge.arbitrum.io/).

 ## Input Variables:
 The smart contract requires the following parameters to be specified BEFORE compiling & deploying on Remix: